Fonta1n3/FullyNoded/Readme.md

 ## Changes

+### v0.1.39

+- adds send ability when creating a signed transaction for testflight
+- fixes the "could not connect to server" bug
+- no longer disconnect tor when swtiching between node

+### v0.1.37

+- Fix bug where difficulty statistic did not display properly
+- Stop automating Tor reconnection to prevent crashes
+- Update to latest stable Tor release

 ### v0.1.36
 - Fix QR code scanner not dismissing when scanning a QuickConnect QR code
 - Add ExcludeExitNodes and other security minded settings to the tor config options